yuehcw/JSON.org-Enhancement/README.md

     }
 ```

-which does, inside the library, the same thing that task 2 of milestone 1 did in client code, before writing to disk.
-Being this done inside the library, you should be able to do it more efficiently.
-Specifically, you shouldn't need to read the entire XML file, as you can stop parsing it as soon as you find the object in question.
+It reads an XML file into a JSON object and efficiently extracts smaller sub-objects using a specific path.
+This process, conducted internally, enhances efficiency by halting parsing the moment the desired object is located, eliminating the need to read the entire XML file.

 <h2>I implement 'parse2' fucntion as helper method to build the toJSONObject function </h2>